 We and our collaborators have filed patent applications with the U.S. Patent Office to further protect our technologies.
-Certain patents are issued and a number of patent applications are pending.
-If issued, we believe these applications would protect our technologies through at least 2020.
 If these patent applications do not result in issued patents, the duration or scope of our patent rights may be limited and our future revenues could be lower as a result.